 What Do I Do?

-As a Chicago-area Mortgage Lender, I've always been asked a lot of questions regarding Taxes and Property Assessments.
-Property Taxes, and subsequently monthly tax escrow contributions, play a very important role in loan approvals/denials.
+As a New Lenox - Will County - Chicagoland Mortgage Originator, I've always been asked a lot of questions regarding Taxes and Property Assessments.
+Property Taxes ... as well as subsequent monthly tax escrow contributions ... and how they play a role in loan approvals/denials.

-But throughout the recent housing downturn, the topic of property taxes and assessments has cropped-up more often and has become far more important to homeowners ...
+Throughout the recent housing downturn, the topic of property taxes and assessments cropped up more often and became far more important to homeowners ...

-As of this writing (Sept.
-2014), property Assessments have been completed in much of the Chicagoland area and triggered many Assessment Notices.
-As a result of those Assessment Notices, many of my Chicago-area existing clients have reached out to me with property tax and tax escrow payment questions.
+Property Assessments will soon be completed in much of the Chicagoland area and trigger many Assessment Notices.
+As a result of those Assessment Notices, many of my Chicago-area existing clients will reach out to me with property tax and tax escrow payment questions.

-During those times when a Property Assessment has been lowered, clients are typically expecting the following to occur:
+Should a Property Assessment be lowered, clients are typically expecting the following to occur:

 - Their taxes will decrease as a result of their lower Property Assessment